P2PModels/se-docs/tfgs/precariedad_twitter/twitterapi101.md

 the platform.
 Through APIs, you can create content like this as well as extract data.

-The first thing to use any API is to carefully read its [documentation] (https://developer.twitter.com/en/docs/twitter-api), which allows knowing the functionalities available to the developer.
-Then it is recommended to have an API RESTful client, for example [Postman] (https://www.postman.com/product/api-client/), to make test requests and view responses.
+The first thing to use any API is to carefully read its [documentation](https://developer.twitter.com/en/docs/twitter-api), which allows knowing the functionalities available to the developer.
+Then it is recommended to have an API RESTful client, for example [Postman](https://www.postman.com/product/api-client/), to make test requests and view responses.
 Once you have the selected the programming language with which you are going to work, you can choose a client written in the selected language to facilitate the operation of the API.
-[Here] (https://developer.twitter.com/en/docs/twitter-api/tools-and-libraries)
+[Here](https://developer.twitter.com/en/docs/twitter-api/tools-and-libraries)
 Twitter documents an extensive list of open-source libraries that enable the interaction with their API.